Consistent Manifold Representation for Topological Data Analysis: The unique consistent unweighted graph construction

 Another advantage of the geometry $\tilde g$ concerns the spectral convergence of $L_{\rm un}$ to $\mathcal{L}_{q,\rho}$ shown in Theorem \ref{spectralconv} in Sec.~\ref{background}, which requires the spectrum to be discrete.
 Assuming a smooth boundary, the Laplace-Beltrami operator on any manifold with finite volume will have a discrete spectrum \cite{cianchi2011}.
 This insures that spectral convergence always holds for the Riemannian metric $\tilde g = q^{2/m}g$ since the volume form is $d\tilde V = q dV$, and therefore the volume of the manifold is exactly

-Since all geometries on a manifold have the same topology, this shows once again that the metric $\tilde g$ is extremely natural for topological investigations since spectral convergence is guaranteed, and spectral convergence is crucial to determining the homology.
+Since all geometries on a manifold have the same topology, this shows once again that the metric $\tilde g$ is completely natural for topological investigations since spectral convergence is guaranteed, and spectral convergence is crucial to determining the homology.

-The fact that $\rho=q^{-1/m}$ is the unique solution to \eqref{conformal} along with the spectral consistency implies the following result. \begin{thm}[Unique consistent geometry] Consider data sampled from a Riemannian manifold, not necessarily compact, having either a smooth boundary or no boundary.
+The fact that $\rho=q^{-1/m}$ is the unique solution to \eqref{conformal} along with the spectral consistency implies the following result. \begin{thm}[Unique consistent geometry] Consider data sampled from a compact Riemannian manifold satisfying Assumption 1 (see Section \ref{background}).
 Among unweighted graph constructions \eqref{multiscale}, $\rho = q^{-1/m}$ is the unique choice which yields a consistent geometry in the sense that the unnormalized graph Laplacian converges spectrally to a Laplace-Beltrami operator.
-Thus, CkNN is the unique graph construction \eqref{multiscale} that yields a consistent clustering in the limit of large data. \end{thm} Based on the discussion in the previous section, and in particular the fact that the Laplace-Beltrami operator determines the entire cohomology of the manifold, we propose the following conjecture: \begin{conj}[Unique consistent topology] CkNN is the unique graph construction \eqref{multiscale} with an associated VR complex that is topologically consistent in the limit of large data. \end{conj} As mentioned in the previous section, completing the proof of this conjecture would require explicit estimation of the Laplace-de Rham operators, $\Delta^k$, and corresponding spectral convergence proofs.
-In this paper we establish this fact for the Laplace-Beltrami operator, $\Delta =\Delta^0$, which is the key first step and strongly supports the conjecture.
+Thus, the CkNN graph construction yields a consistent clustering for any density $q$. \end{thm} Based on the results in Section \ref{background}, we conjecture that spectral convergence also holds for non-compact manifolds.
+This would imply that CkNN is the unique consistent graph construction for clustering, since for any other $\rho$, there will exist densities $q$ where $\mathcal{M}$ has infinite volume with respect to $q^{\frac{4}{m-2}}\rho^{\frac{2m+4}{m-2}}dV$, precluding consistency.
+Based on the discussion in the previous section, and in particular the fact that the Laplace-Beltrami operator determines the entire cohomology of the manifold, we propose the following conjecture: \begin{conj}[Unique consistent topology] CkNN is the unique graph construction \eqref{multiscale} with an associated VR complex that is topologically consistent in the limit of large data. \end{conj} As mentioned in the previous section, completing the proof of this conjecture would require explicit estimation of the Laplace-de Rham operators, $\Delta^k$, and corresponding spectral convergence proofs.
+In this paper we establish this fact for the Laplace-Beltrami operator, $\Delta =\Delta^0$, which is the key first step to supporting the conjecture.
+The spectral exterior calculus (SEC) \cite{berry2018spectral} provides a construction which lifts this results to general $\Delta^k$, and explicitly proves spectral convergence for $\Delta^1$ which is the most challenging theoretical barrier.
+The only remaining challenge to lifting the result to $\Delta^k$ for all $k$ is simply the problem of formulating the explicit construction.